DreamerMind/snips-app-helpers/README.rst

 Cli and other tools to develop with confidence Snips apps.

-- Adding Spec and contract between snips app and console.
+- Adding contract Spec between snips app and console assistant.

 .. start-badges